cvc5/ethos/user_manual.md

 ```

 For simplicity, the rule is given only for equalities of the integer sort, although this rule can be generalized.
+The proof rule `trans` first packages an arbtirary number of premises, constructs a conjunction of these premises, which to bound to `E` and passed to the match term in the conclusion.
-The recursive calls in this side condition `mk_trans` accumulate the endpoints of an equality chain and ensure via `alf.requires` that further equalities extend the left hand side of this chain.
+The recursive calls in the side condition `mk_trans` accumulate the endpoints of an equality chain and ensure via `alf.requires` that further equalities extend the left hand side of this chain.

 # Including and referencing files